Don’t Step Over Dollars to Chase Pennies

 How to Escape the Naivety of the Procrastinator, Without Falling into the Trap of the Miser

-But don’t run headlong into miser territory or you’ll end up stepping over dollars to chase pennies.
+But don’t run headlong into miser territory or you’ll end up stepping over dollars to pick up pennies.

 In Today’s Conversation